robur-coop/memtrace-mirage/README.md

 a file, or the unikernel offers a service where upon connection of a client, the trace is dumped to.

-As preparation in both cases, you need to
-`opam pin add memtrace-mirage https://github.com/hannesm/memtrace-mirage.git` and add `~packages:[ package "memtrace-mirage" ]` to your `config.ml` where you call `Mirage.foreign`.
+As preparation in both cases, you need to install this package by executing `opam install memtrace-mirage` and add `~packages:[ package "memtrace-mirage" ]` to your `config.ml` where you call `Mirage.foreign`.

 ## From the start: establish a client connection from the unikernel